signalfx/signalfx-agent/docs/quick-install.md

 ### Step 1.
 Install SignalFx Smart Agent on Single Host

+__Linux:__

-__Linux:__ Dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime, so there are no additional dependencies required.
-The agent works on any modern Linux distribution (kernel version 2.6+).
+Before you attempt to install the agent, please note that dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime; no additional dependencies required are required.
+Additionally, the agent works on any modern Linux distribution (kernel version 2.6+).

-For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy and run the pre-populated installation code.
+For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.

-If you are reading this document directly from the *Integrations* page, then simply copy and run the following code into your command line.
+If you are reading this document directly from the *Integrations* page, then simply copy and paste the following code into your command line.
 (The code within the tile is already populated with your *realm* and your organization's *access token*.)

 ```sh
 curl -sSL https://dl.signalfx.com/signalfx-agent.sh > /tmp/signalfx-agent.sh